-You can always insert Google Sheet into Google Doc as a static table, but then you have to update it manually whenever the data changes.
+You can’t really generate Google Docs from Google Sheets or import a Google Sheets file.
+However, you can always insert a Google Sheet into Google Docs as a static table, but then you would have to update it manually whenever the data changes.

 Thankfully, there is a way to insert sheets into docs in such a way that it automatically updates when you change the data in Google Sheets (a linked data set).

-In this Google Sheets tutorial, I will show you how to embed a Google Sheet in Google Doc file and how you can keep these linked.
+In this tutorial, I will show you how to embed a Google Sheet into Google Docs and how you can keep these linked.

-Insert Google Sheet Into Google Doc With a Live Link
+How to Insert a Google Sheet Into Google Docs With a Live Link

-Suppose you have a dataset as shown below in the Google Sheets and you want to insert the table in this sheet in Google Docs.
-And of course, we want this to be linked so if I change anything in the table, it automatically changes in the Google Docs.
+Suppose you have a dataset as shown below in the Google Sheets, and you want to insert the table in this sheet in Google Docs.
+We want to link Google sheet to Google Docs as well, so if I change anything in the table, it automatically changes in the Google Docs.

-Below are the steps of how to put a Google spreadsheet into a Google Doc:
+Below are the steps of how to insert a sheet into Google doc:

 - Select the range in Google Sheets that you want to insert in Google Docs